eliaskousk/mips_cpu/README.md

 Description
 ===========

-This is a VHDL implementation of a MIPS R2000 RISC cpu clone.
+This is a VHDL implementation of a MIPS R2000 RISC cpu.

-It supports 48 instructions and has BIST functionality for the alu multiplier that can automatically test it with three different methods: LFSR, Deterministic Counter and ATPG
+It supports 48 instructions and has BIST functionality for the alu multiplier that can automatically test (it) with three different methods: LFSR, Deterministic Counter and ATPG.

 Credits
 =======